jingwoo4710/Audio-Emotions-Classification/README.md

 # Models
 ## 1. CNN
-In the Kaggle, there are many examples of CNN model to classify emotions from the sound.
+In the Kaggle, there are many examples of the CNN model to classify emotions from the sound.
 [The best CNN model](https://www.kaggle.com/ejlok1/audio-emotion-part-3-baseline-model) behaves as a base-line model.
 Therefore, this base-line model is heavily borrowed from the Kaggle notebook.
 ## 2. InceptionResNetV2
 With the method of transfer learning, the InceptionResNetV2 model acts as a feature extractor.
 In order to use InceptionResNetV2, the default data size is (299, 299, 3).
 Therefore, the sound file is converted to an RGB picture, red being spectrogram, green being scalogram, and blue MFCC(Mel-frequency Cepstral Frequency).

 # Dataset
-Dataset is obatained from the [Kaggle](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio).
+Dataset is obtained from the [Kaggle](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio).
 RAVDESS dataset is speech audio-only files.
 The RAVDESS contains 24 professional actors(12 female, 12 male), vocalizing emotions including calm, happy, sad, angry, fearful, surprise, and disgust expressions.
 Each expression is produced at two levels of emotional intensity (normal, strong), with an additional neutral expression.

 Example
 ------------------------------------